pytroll/pytroll.github.io/index.md

 <script async defer src="https://pytrollslackin.herokuapp.com/slackin.js"></script>

-If you want to contact us, we will be very happy to chat with you on the [PyTroll slack](https://pytroll.slack.com).
+If you want to contact us, we will be very happy to chat with you on the [Pytroll slack](https://pytroll.slack.com).
 To get access you must invite yourself to the slack team by clicking on the above badge image or go [here](https://pytrollslackin.herokuapp.com/).
 This invite page can sometimes take a while to load so please be patient.